perindopril (pronounced per-in-do-pril)

 COVERSYL helps most people with high blood pressure, heart failure or coronary artery disease, but it may have unwanted side

 effects in a few people.
-These side effects when they occur are usually mild:
+While these side effects when they occur are usually mild they can be serious.

 A fast and irregular heart beat.